parkerhansen/Digital-Systems-Final/README.md

 ---

-This tutorial can be used to learn about the workings of digital networks and help users realize and understand the networks they use everyday.
+<u>Purpose:</u> This tutorial can be used to learn about the workings of digital networks and help users realize and understand the networks they use everyday.
-<br>The content included does not require any past exposure to any content but will be useful for someone who is comfortable with technology.
+<br><u>Target Audience:</u> The content included does not require any past exposure to any content but will be useful for someone who is comfortable with technology.

 <table>
   <tr>